joshhedstrom/expressoTests/README.md

 # expressoTests
 Javascript Testing Demo with Mocha and Chai

-This is a mock sign up page with a function that validates the signup form.
+This is a mock sign up page a form validation to demonstrate Mocha and Chai Javascript Testing.

 ## Getting Started
 If you don't already have [Node.js](https://nodejs.org/en/), you can download it with the default configurations.